FRCDashboard/FRCDashboard/README.md

 * [Dustin Spicuzza](https://github.com/virtuald) leads the [RobotPy](https://github.com/robotpy) project mentored team 1418 through much of FRC Dashboard's genesis.

 ## Modifying
 FRC Dashboard is designed to be modified for your team's purposes, so you're allowed to do whatever you think is best for you.
 However, it would be good if you could fork this repository or copy it to another.
-This will allow you to easily pull updates when they occur, and if you fork it it helps us tell who's using it.
+This will allow you to easily pull updates when they occur, and if you fork it helps us tell who's using it.

 This software is licensed under the MIT license.
 Basically, modify as much as you like, as long as you give credit where it's due and don't hold us accountable for anything.
 More information in `LICENSE`.